AwesomeVisa/awesome-immigration/nomad.md

 #### [Digital Nomad Visa](https://www.e-resident.gov.ee/nomadvisa/)

 - Intro: Estonia has already transformed the way a country serves people beyond its borders through e-⁠Residency.
 Now with the Digital Nomad Visa, Estonia is transforming how people in the world choose to work.
-- Length of Stay: 1 years
+- Length of Stay: 1 year
 - Income Requirement: minimum of €4,500 monthly income during the six months preceding the application

 ### Malta